-Back in 1955, Hot Rod Magazine ran a 4-page feature by Gene Alfred on a then-new salt shaker — the Jado Special.
-The car, a hammered ’34 3-window, went on to have a storied life before becoming a part of the permanent collection of World of Speed in Wilsonville, Oregon.
+Back in 1955, Hot Rod Magazine ran a four-page feature by Gene Alfred on a then-new salt shaker — the Jado Special.
+The car, a hammered ’34 three-window, went on to have a storied life before becoming a part of the permanent collection of World of Speed in Wilsonville, Oregon.

-Back in the early-1950’s, Jim Kamboor, who worked at Harvey Aluminum in Torrance, California decided to build a Class D Competition Coupe for Bonneville.
-He picked up a ’34 Coupe for just $200 (it was 1954), and with the help of friend Don Alpensfel who operated Don’s Speed Shop in Gardena, California embarked upon their project.
-Incidentally, the name Jado came from the combination of "JA"mes and "DO"n.
+Back in the early '50s, Jim Kamboor, who worked at Harvey Aluminum in Torrance, California, decided to build a Class D Competition Coupe for Bonneville.
+He picked up a ’34 coupe for just $200 (it was 1954, after all), and, with the help of friend Don Alpensfel, who operated Don’s Speed Shop in Gardena, California, embarked upon his project.
+The name Jado, incidentally, came from theirs, a combination of "JA"mes and "DO"n.

-First thing to go was the frame to be replaced with a lightweight, 112-inch wheelbase Shelby tube assembly that mounted the engine amidships behind the driver who was pushed perilously close to the windshield.
-The Halibrand quick-change was mounted solidly to the frame in the rear while a ’32 Ford buggy sprung axle was mounted up front.
-One shackle was welded solid, track style, as an anti-sway device and the steering box was an 8-to-1 Franklin.
-By the time they got to Bonneville the wheels were no-hole Halibrands fitted with Firestone Speedway tires.
+The first thing to go was the frame, replaced with a lightweight, 112-inch wheelbase Shelby tube assembly that mounted the engine amidships behind the driver, who was pushed perilously close to the windshield.
+The Halibrand quick-change was mounted solidly to the frame in the rear, while a ’32 Ford buggy sprung axle was mounted up front.
+One shackle was welded solid, track style, as an anti-sway device, and the steering box was an 8-to-1 Franklin.
+By the time they got to Bonneville, the wheels were no-hole Halibrands fitted with Firestone Speedway tires.
 Hand-operated brakes were on the rear only.

 The body likewise came in for a lot of attention.
-The top was chopped 5 inches for an overall height of just 54 inches.
-Meanwhile, the passenger door was welded shut; the rear fender wells were hammered out for a smooth contour.
-Most importantly, because Jim worked at Harvey Aluminum, he was able to fabricate the peaked nose, hood, belly pan and the roof insert, complete with air scoop, from aluminum — keeping the overall weight at 1850 pounds.
+The top was chopped five inches for an overall height of just 54 inches.
+Meanwhile, the passenger door was welded shut, and the rear fender wells were hammered out for a smooth contour.
+Most importantly, because Jim worked at Harvey Aluminum, he was able to fabricate the peaked nose, hood, belly pan, and the roof insert, complete with air scoop, from aluminum — keeping the overall weight at 1,850 pounds.

-The following year, when Don Palmer took a great color shot of the car being pushed off, some changes had taken place: Gone was the peaked nose, replaced with a more bulbous but perhaps more effective hand-formed aluminum track-style nose.
+The following year, when Don Palmer took a great color shot of the car being pushed off, some changes had taken place: Gone was the peaked nose, replaced with a more bulbous, but perhaps more effective, hand-formed aluminum track-style nose.
 The roof vent had also been enlarged.
-Unfortunately, the car doesn’t feature in any of the contemporary Bonneville reports but Don Palmer did take a shot of the “Fastest Times” board on September 2, 1955.
-It shows that car number 180 went 175.01 mph.
-Unfortunately, the record, also shown on the board, was 187.259 mph set by John Moxley’s “Miss 400” (actually, the old SO-CAL Coupe) just beating Art Chrisman’s effort.
-However, after lending Art some much-needed parts, Art turned around and broke Moxley’s record — that’s Bonneville.
+Unfortunately, the car doesn’t feature in any of the contemporary Bonneville reports, but Don Palmer did take a shot of the “Fastest Times” board on September 2, 1955.
+It shows that car number 180 went 175.01 MPH.
+Unfortunately, the record, also shown on the board, was 187.259 MPH, set by John Moxley’s “Miss 400” (actually the old SO-CAL Coupe), just beating Art Chrisman’s effort.
+However, after Art was lent some much-needed parts, he turned around and broke Moxley’s record — that was how it went at Bonneville.